oskarth/rwz-pof/README.md

 ## Context

-In M&A auctions, buyers need to prove to the Seller/Seller's Bank (S/SB) that they have acquired the necessary financing to complete a deal.
+In M&A auctions, buyers need to prove to the Seller's Bank (SB) that they have acquired the necessary financing to complete a deal.
 Traditionally, this involves naming the lending banks that have committed to providing the financing.
-However, revealing the identities of committed banks can disadvantage the buyer - if S/SB prefers another buyer who is struggling to secure financing, they could share these bank names with their preferred buyer.
+However, revealing the identities of committed banks can disadvantage the buyer - if SB prefers another buyer who is struggling to secure financing, they could share these bank names with their preferred buyer.

 ## Goal

-Provide assurance to the S/SB that lending banks within a known network of reputable banks have provided their lending commitments for a bid proposed by a specific Buyer, without revealing the identities of these lending banks.
+Provide assurance to the SB that lending banks within a known network of reputable banks have provided their lending commitments for a bid proposed by a specific Buyer, without revealing the identities of these lending banks.

 ## Roles & Operations

-- **Buyer/Buyer's Bank (BB)**: Runs the host program with access to their lending bank commitments, generates proofs
+- **Buyer's Bank (BB)**: Runs the host program with access to their lending bank commitments, generates proofs
-- **Seller/Seller's Bank (S/SB)**: Verifies the generated proofs using the guest program
+- **Seller's Bank (SB)**: Verifies the generated proofs using the guest program
 - **Lending Banks (LB)**: Provide signed commitments to the buyer

 ## Implementation